Being a card carrying Canadian, one thing that graces our television during the winter months is hockey.

 So what’s the answer?
 No goals?
 Just kind of float down the river of life?

-What if instead of goal setting based on metrics (or pounds as is often the case this time of year too) we focus on doing the things that we can control, the things we know, and letting the outcome take care of itself.
+What if instead of goal setting based on metrics, we focus on doing the things that we can control, the things we know, and letting the outcome take care of itself.

 Focusing on the habits, the actionable things, the day to day stuff that makes those bigger things happen, almost naturally.